JackLumers/Action-Runner-Sample/README.md

 # Action-Runner-Sample
 A game sample that I made as a test task project for my employment opportunity.

-Done in 2 days using parts of code from my other sample projects.
+Done in 2 days using bits of code from my other sample projects.
 Really needs some refactoring, but it would require exceeding test task time constraints.

 # Features
 * Android support;